Tai Chi Inspired Exercises

 It is important to be aware that I am not a qualified tai chi instructor but that I have done training as a physiotherapist in tai chi and I am using my physiotherapy skills to develop a unique class.

-1.15-2pm Tai Chi Inspired Exercises at Weeke Community Centre in the large hall, Winchester. £7 a class payable in half term blocks.
-Free taster session first.
+1.15-2pm Tai Chi Inspired Exercises at Weeke Community Centre in the large hall, Winchester. £7 a class payable in half term blocks or £8 a session to sign up for fewer than the half term.

-7.05 - 7.50pm Tai Chi Inspired Exercises in the large hall at Weeke Community Centre, Winchester. £7 a class payable in half term blocks.
-Free taster session first.
+5.30 - 6.15pm Tai Chi Inspired Exercises in the large hall at Weeke Community Centre, Winchester and online. £7 a class payable in half term blocks or £8 a session to sign up for fewer than the half term.

 What to Wear and Bring